Express In Simplest Form With A Rational Denominator

 Q4: How do I handle variables in the denominator?

 A: Treat variables exactly as you would numbers.
 If a variable appears under a radical, you may need to multiply by a factor that makes the exponent of that variable a multiple of the root’s index.
-To give you an idea, to rationalize (\frac{1}{\sqrt{x}}), multiply by (\frac{\sqrt{x}}{\sqrt{x}}) to obtain (\frac{\sqrt{x}}{x}).
+As an example, to rationalize (\frac{1}{\sqrt{x}}), multiply by (\frac{\sqrt{x}}{\sqrt{x}}) to obtain (\frac{\sqrt{x}}{x}).

 Conclusion

-Continuing naturally from the existing content:
+Continuing smoothly from the existing content:

 Q4: How do I handle variables in the denominator?

 A: Treat variables exactly as you would numbers.
 If a variable appears under a radical, you may need to multiply by a factor that makes the exponent of that variable a multiple of the root’s index.
-To give you an idea, to rationalize (\frac{1}{\sqrt{x}}), multiply by (\frac{\sqrt{x}}{\sqrt{x}}) to obtain (\frac{\sqrt{x}}{x}) The details matter here..
+Here's one way to look at it: to rationalize (\frac{1}{\sqrt{x}}), multiply by (\frac{\sqrt{x}}{\sqrt{x}}) to obtain (\frac{\sqrt{x}}{x}).

 Q5: What if the denominator has a radical and a constant?